-Kirsti´s aim is to show you a way to become pain free and live with ease and happiness.
-The asana classes she offers are based on Swami Satyananda´s classical yoga.
-It is a form that is mostly possible to follow for any pain condition, as this is the one she started with in 2005 after a head injury.
-She focuses on the heart chakra, her classes are filled with loving compassion and understanding of this chakra through her meditation teachings.
+Kirsti´s aim is to do yoga in order to become pain free and live with ease and happiness.
+Her yoga is a form that is mostly possible to follow for any pain condition, as this is the one she started with in 2005 after a head injury.
+She focuses on the heart chakra, and her meditation practice is filled with loving compassion and understanding of this chakra.

 Since 2005 she has practiced/practices Satyananda-, Jivamukti-, Iyengar- and Ashtanga yoga.
-For meditations she loves to use YogaGlo.com and to create sequences tummee.com works wonderfully.
+For meditations she loves to use Glo and to create sequences tummee works wonderfully.

-She has more than 20 years experience with pain and discomfort in her body, and has also journeyed through a mental challenge.
+She has more than 15 years of experience with pain in her body.

 She has studied around the globe and holds an MSc Economics, University of Oslo, Norway.